Dynamic, mobile-friendly customer survey app for Android

 This was a design & development project for QiCard, International Smart Card.
-The task was to convert a long survey of questions into an Android app.
+The requirement was to convert a large survey into a user friendly app of questions into an Android app.

 On the development side, the user’s responses had to be recorded and packaged into JSON, to be sent to a server.

 To begin with, I had to avoid making the survey appear large to users.
-So I split the entire questionnaire into small sizeable pieces.
+So I split the entire questionnaire into small sizable pieces.
 Around 3 questions on average, per screen.